Hygiene and Treatment Presentation

-Early caries lesion detection and prevention of subsequent invasive treatment is made possible by light-induced fluorescence.
+Early caries lesion detection and prevention of subsequent invasive treatment is made possible by light-induced transillumination.
 Color-coded guide to risk assessment allows patients to identify caries marked in red through the Digital Doc device.
 Preventative measures can be taken for suspicious grooves rather than resorting to invasive methods.
 Cervical lesions can be assessed to decide on appropriate treatment (preparation versus fluoride varnish, remineralizing pastes, etc.).
 Presence of active caries can be detected by observing proximal fractures in real time.

 In conclusion of Hygiene and Treatment Presentation

 Digital Doc’s leading IRIS LUM camera help show patients their oral health status.
 They facilitate the co-discovery process, suitable for today’s digitally aware patients.
 It allows for efficient detection of carries and inflammation and also streamlines doctor-patient communication.